-One of our goals is to share our passion for life and teach young adults how to mold that passion into a selfless, hard working team of individuals that can recognize problems and work towards solving them.
-Through our grassroots approach, we strive to show campers a wide variety of possibilities at a time in their life where they have many potential roads to follow.
-In doing so they will learn the rewards of selflessly giving their time and energy to their communities, encouraging volunteer service and potentially impacting their career paths.
+One of our goals is to share our passion for life and teach young adults how to mold that passion into a selfless, hard-working team of individuals that can recognize problems and work towards solving them.
+Through our grassroots approach, we strive to show campers a wide variety of possibilities at a time in their life when they have many potential roads to follow.
+In doing so, they will learn the rewards of selflessly giving their time and energy to their communities, encouraging volunteer service, and potentially impacting their career paths.

 The Karen Beasley Sea Turtle Hospital

 We strive to raise compassionate awareness for what’s being done in and for our life-sustaining oceans.
 The Karen Beasley Sea Turtle Rescue and Rehabilitation Center was created to provide injured sea turtles with the love and care necessary to rehabilitate and release them back to the ocean.
 The center seeks to “provide an experiential learning site for students of biology, wildlife conservation, and/or veterinary medicine from around the world.”

 As sea turtle numbers keep declining and the obstacles they face continue to grow, the importance of volunteers, such as those at the hospital, becomes even more vital.
 By aligning with this amazing non-profit organization and igniting the wonder and amazement of the next generation, we hope to not only support the center’s efforts physically and financially, but change the world, and change lives, one rehabilitated sea turtle at a time.